-We now know that a plethora of cytokines is produced by innate immune cells, and that these cytokines are critical for the development and specification of CD4 subsets.
-A substantial portion of cytokines (more than 60) bind to receptors that associate with a class of protein tyrosine kinases, termed Janus kinases or Jaks (illustrated in figure 2).
-MIIB first cloned human Jak3, a kinase predominantly expressed in immune and hematopoietic cells, and, with our colleagues, demonstrated that Jak3 associates with the common γ chain (γc).
-This shared cytokine receptor is used by interleukin-2 (IL-2), IL-4, IL-7, IL-9, IL-15 and IL-21, and we found that mutations of JAK3 underlie autosomal recessive severe combined immunodeficiency.
-Patients suspected of having JAK3 mutations and other primary immunodeficiencies may be evaluated at the NIH Clinical Center under Protocol 99 AR0004.
-Because of the critical functions of Jaks in cytokine signaling, pharmacological Jak inhibitors have been developed as a new class of immunomodulary drugs.
-The NIH holds patents pertaining Janus kinases and identification of immune modulators (United States Patent 7,070,972 and United States Patent 7,488,808).
-NIAMS also has an ongoing Cooperative Research and Development Agreement (CRADA) with Pfizer, which is part of the ongoing work dedicated to understanding the mechanisms of action of Jak inhibitors in vitro and in vivo.
+We now know that a plethora of cytokines is produced by innate immune cells and that these cytokines are critical for the development and specification of CD4 subsets.
+A substantial portion of cytokines (more than 60) binds to receptors that associate with a class of protein tyrosine kinases termed Janus Kinases or JAKs (illustrated in Figure 2).
+The MIIB first cloned human JAK3, a kinase predominantly expressed in immune and hematopoietic cells; in partnership with NIH colleagues, the branch went on to demonstrate that JAK3 associates with the common γ chain (γc).
+This shared cytokine receptor is used by interleukin-2 (IL-2), IL-4, IL-7, IL-9, IL-15, and IL-21, and we found that mutations of JAK3 underlie autosomal recessive severe combined immunodeficiency (SCID).
+Because of the critical functions of JAKs in cytokine signaling, pharmacological JAK inhibitors (jakinibs) were developed as a new class of immunomodulatory drugs.
+The NIH holds patents pertaining to Janus Kinases and identification of immune modulators (United States patents 7,070,972 and 7,488,808).
+The NIAMS partnered with Pfizer in a Cooperative Research and Development Agreement (CRADA), leading to the development of multiple jakinibs.
+At present, there are nine approved jakinibs for indications ranging from rheumatoid arthritis, psoriatic arthritis, juvenile arthritis, ulcerative colitis, atopic dermatitis, graft-vs-host disease, and myeloproliferative neoplasms to COVID-19.
+The MIIB, in collaboration with other investigators, is studying the efficacy of jakinibs in lupus, Sjogren’s syndrome, and other disorders.

-Upon activation, Jaks phosphorylate receptor subunits, thereby providing docking sites for downstream signaling molecules, such as the signal transducers and activators of transcription (STATs).
-STATs bind to the phosphorylated receptors and become phosphorylated, allowing them to dimerize, translocate to the nucleus, and regulate gene expression.
-MIIB demonstrated that IL-12 activates STAT4, a key factor that initiates the development of Th1 cells that produce the signature cytokine interferon-γ (IFN-γ).
-MIIB has continued its interest in dissecting the function of STAT4 over the last 16 years since this initial discovery.
-Most recently, we have used second generation, deep sequencing technology to define the genomewide targets of STAT4 and to relate this knowledge to the roles of STAT4 in regulating gene expression and changes in the epigenome of differentiating CD4+ T cells (Figure 2).
-Capitalizing upon the opportunities provided by deep sequencing technology and computational biology tools, defining the genomewide functions of STAT4 and other STATs has become a major focus of the lab.
+The MIIB demonstrated that IL-12 activates STAT4, a key factor that initiates the development of Th1 cells that produce the signature cytokine interferon-γ (IFN-γ).
+The branch has continued its interest in dissecting the function of STAT4 over the last 16 years since this initial discovery.
+Most recently, we have used second-generation, deep sequencing technology to define the genome-wide targets of STAT4 and relate this knowledge to the roles of STAT4 in regulating gene expression and changes in the epigenome of differentiating CD4+ T cells.
+Capitalizing on the opportunities provided by deep sequencing technology and computational biology tools, defining the genome-wide functions of STAT4 and other STATs is a focal point of research in the lab.

 In addition to Th cells, regulatory T (Treg) cells represent another important immunoregulatory subset of CD4+ T cells.
-MIIB showed that Stat5 is critical for Treg cell differentiation, and binds to the gene encoding the transcription factor Foxp3.
+The MIIB showed that STAT5 is critical for Treg cell differentiation, binding to the gene encoding the transcription factor Foxp3.
 Conversely, we showed that STAT5, in response to IL-2 stimulation, also inhibits Th17 differentiation.
 We further showed STAT5 and STAT3 compete in the Il7a-Il17f locus and that this is an important mechanism underlying the ability of IL-2 to limit Th17 differentiation.

-A major ongoing issue in T cell biology is the extent to which different T cell subsets behave as terminally differentiated lineages or if they retain flexibility in their differentiation programs.
-By assessing the epigenomes of the different helper cell subsets, we have identified mechanisms through which flexibility is retained, even in polarized "lineages".
-Most recently, we have explored the issue of plasticity of follicular helper T cells.
-We have found that in functional Tfh, the epigenetic "marks" of master regulator transcription factors allow for their flexible expression.
-Functionally, this is reflected in the ability of Tfh to transit to other subsets.
-In related studies, we are also investigating the stability versus plasticity of regulatory T cells.
+A major ongoing issue in lymphocyte biology is the extent to which different subsets behave as terminally differentiated lineages or retain flexibility in their differentiation programs.
+By assessing the epigenomes of the different helper cell subsets, we have identified mechanisms through which flexibility is retained, even in polarized "lineages."
+We have explored the issue of plasticity and heterogeneity of helper T cells and their relationship to innate lymphocytes.
+We have also explored in detail the structure of key cytokine loci including the Ifng/Il22 and Il4/Il13/Il5 super-enhancer loci.

 Image & Media Gallery